 As explained above, lenders will typically require the project company to grant security over all of its assets and rights.

 Blanket or floating liens or charges

-As explained above, in some jurisdictions it is possible to have a floating or blanket lien or charge over all (or substantially all) the assets of the project company.
+As explained in Section III.i (Legal limitations on the type of security interests available), in some jurisdictions it is possible to have a floating or blanket lien or charge over all (or substantially all) the assets of the project company.
 While there are differences between the different figures available in different jurisdictions, ultimately these figures enable lenders to take some sort of security over all the assets owned by the project company from time to time (that is, not only the assets owned at the time of the creation of the security interest, but also any assets that the project may own in the future).

 Security over real estate assets held by the project company